phongvu99/HTML5/README.md

-# HTML autodidacticism
+# HTML, CSS, Javascript (Web Development) autodidacticism
-This is my progress in HTML5 on Rithm free course.
+This is my progress in self-learning Web Development.
-Check them out if you can!
+Here you will come across multiple CSS challenges and HTML mock pages, feel free to try them out!